1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Autonomous-Systems-Interview-Practice-Project/README.md

 * How does an Extended Kalman Filter differ from a regular Kalman Filter?
 Provide an example of where an EKF would be necessary or an improvement, and detail why it would be needed in that situation.
 * What is the difference between an Extended Kalman Filter and an Unscented Kalman Filter?
 In what situations would there be larger differences between the two approaches?
 * [Code] Explain the steps behind how an Extended Kalman Filter is implemented.
-Have you worked with point clouds and/or the Point Cloud Library (PCL) before?
+Have you worked with Point Clouds and/or the Point Cloud Library (PCL) before?
 If you’ve used PCL before, which modules of PCL did you use, and what application did you use it toward?
 * [Code] Describe how a particle filter works, where it is useful, and how it performs against similar algorithms.
 Code an example of how you update the weights of the particles between steps.
 Your perception subsystem has noticed an object in the path of your robot, but it has failed to determine what the object is.
 How would your perception subsystem further handle this situation?
 * [Code] What approach would you take if the various sensors you are using have different refresh rates?
 * [Code] 3D point clouds are sometimes processed into "voxels" as one step into object detection.
 1) What is a voxel, 2) What is the process behind converting point cloud data into voxels (code this), and 3) Why would we want to perform this step with our point cloud data?

+## Included in this repository

+* The code used to EKF tracking on src directory   the challenge for this project
+* Result File image
+* This README.md file